 What are the Program Philosophy and Goals of Overcoming Barriers work with families and training for professionals?

-- Children have healthy relationship with both parents
+- Children have healthy relationships with both parents

 - Children interact with parents in a safe and therapeutic environment

 - Each family member gains understanding of and accepts their role in solving the family problems

 - Learn skills to more effectively coparent, negotiate agreements and move forward

 - Each family member learns to establish a family culture of mutual respect

 - Re-booting coparenting communication by learning and practicing new skills